 I’m fully convinced that most people who hate sprouts only do so because they’ve only ever tried them boiled.
-Turns those haters into fans, though, with this simple roasted Brussel sprouts recipe.
+Turns those haters into fans, though, with this simple parmesan roasted Brussel sprouts recipe.
 By baking them, these little veg are wonderfully crispy on the outside and tender in the middle.
 You can even top them off with cheese!

 If you like caesar salad, then this lemon kale salad with garlic and parmesan is right up your alley and a perfect healthy side dishes recipe to add to your salad arsenal!
 It combines nutritious kale and toasted nuts, tossed in a simple lemon and garlic dressing.
 The result is a simple yet flavorful healthy side dish recipe that pairs endlessly with mains and meals!
 Meal prep friendly and great with Instant Pot chicken.

 In just twenty minutes, enjoy these Instant Pot beets; tender, flavorful, and ready to be added to salads and used as a side or even within other dishes like soups, stews, smoothies, and even desserts!
-Delicious when served with braised cabbage with apples.

 If you want a more traditional use of the tender beets, though, then try this salad of beets with goat cheese and pine nuts!
 The combination of sweet, earthy, savory, tangy, and salty pair wonderfully and make for a wonderful healthy dinner side!

 During asparagus season, it deserves to be center stage; whether on its own entirely or used to make delicious and nutritious salads.
 This asparagus salad combines tender asparagus with creamy avocado, protein-dense boiled eggs, juicy tomatoes, and crunchy slithered almonds.
 When tossed with a simple Dijon vinaigrette, this warm salad is perfect for serving as a healthy side to the protein and/or grain of your choice!
-Try any of these chicken recipes for a perfect pairing.
+Try any of these healthy chicken recipes for a perfect pairing.

-This Asian salad is vibrant in color, with a crunchy, satisfying texture and wonderfully bright and fresh flavors.
-Combining red cabbage with lettuce, edamame, cilantro, and a homemade Asian dressing, this simple 20-minute salad is practically begging to be served alongside proteins like Instant Pot ribs or honey garlic chicken.
+This Asian chopped salad is vibrant in color, with a crunchy, satisfying texture and wonderfully bright and fresh flavors.
+Combining red cabbage with lettuce, edamame, cilantro, and a homemade Asian dressing, this simple 20-minute salad is practically begging to be served alongside proteins like Instant Pot ribs or baked honey garlic chicken.

-This greek salad recipe is crunchy and hearty from raw vegetables, Kalamata olives, and feta cheese.
+This traditional Greek salad recipe is crunchy and hearty from raw vegetables, Kalamata olives, and feta cheese.
 The combination is wonderfully salty and savory, making for a hearty and filling healthy dinner side salad.
 Pair with the protein of your choice (we recommend Greek chicken kabobs!) and, no matter what, this 6-ingredient salad will shine!

 Rice Side Dishes